The idea of unit is foundational to math. Learn why they’re also critical to comprehension of number stories.

 Structures of Equality takes the best of bar models and CGI and adds in a few key elements to help students visualize what is happening in story problems.

-Last week, you saw an example of how keywords can cause confusion when students are given a problem with a comparison situation.
-Today, you’ll see two word problem strategies side by side: CUBES and Structures of Equality (SoE).
-Look for 3 key things while you work your way through the strategies: First, let’s take a […]
+Updated 8.13.2025 We recently looked at how keywords can cause confusion when students are given a problem with a comparison situation.
+Today, you’ll see two word problem strategies side by side: CUBES, a procedural method, and Structures of Equality (SoE), a framework for comprehension.
+Here are 3 ideas to consider while you look at the […]

 Using keywords is a common strategy.
 While they seem like a helpful tip, they often add to the confusion.